idiazroncero/huesos/src/docs/01-index.md

 - [Ritmo](https://github.com/marzeelabs/ritmo) for vertical rhythm.
 - [Breakpoint](http://breakpoint-sass.com/) for a leaner @media-query syntax.
 - [Family](https://lukyvj.github.io/family.scss/) for syntactic sugar around nth-* selectors
-- [Palx](https://palx.jxnblk.com/) for creating a palette based on a single color and its shades.

 ### Huesos is (somewhat) opinionated